stackitcloud/terraform-provider-stackit/docs/guides/aws_provider_s3_stackit.md

 3. **Configure AWS Provider**

-   Configure the AWS Provider to connect to the STACKIT S3 bucket.
+   Configure the AWS Provider to connect to the STACKIT Object Storage bucket.

     ```hcl
     provider "aws" {